imkanhaiya/interview-questions/README.md

 - To inform search engines about different language versions of the same content, use:
   - `<link rel="alternate" hreflang="de" href="http://de.example.com/page.html">`

+20. ### What things must you be careful about when designing or developing multilingual websites?
+- Content must be consistent across languages
+- The meaning should remain the same, not just word-by-word translation
+- Dates, numbers, and formats should follow local conventions
+- Language should be declared properly (for SEO and accessibility)

 <br>